Many people distrust God because he blesses reborn believers unequally.

 Peter And John

-Near the end of his life on earth, Jesus asked Peter to affirm his love for him three times.
+Near the end of his earthly life, Jesus asked Peter to affirm his love for him three times.
 Each time Peter did so, Jesus commanded him to minister to others on his behalf.

 Jesus told Peter he would die a gruesome death for his faithfulness in this effort, but the manner of his death would glorify God.
 Jesus then summarized Peter’s earthly mission in two words, “Follow me!”

-Peter responded to this ominous warning by asking Jesus what was going to happen to the apostle John.
+Peter responded to this ominous warning by asking Jesus what would happen to the apostle John.

 Jesus answered, “If I want him to remain alive until I return, what is that to you?
 You must follow me.”